Skip to Main Content

 Making Sure Off-Campus Users Have Access

 When you provide article URLs to your students, they have to be both PERSISTENT and PROXIED.
-A persistent link will be sure they get back to the correct article.
+A persistent link will ensure they get to the correct article.
 A proxied link will enable access for off-campus users as well as users on campus.

 To ensure that your links work for off-campus users, make sure that the URL begins with http://ezproxy.bgsu.edu/login?url=